 Terminal Alternatives

 Terminal is described as '(also referred to as Terminal.app) is a terminal emulator included in Apple's Mac OS X operating system.
 It originated in Mac OS X's predecessors, NEXTSTEP and OPENSTEP, and allows the user to interact with the computer through a command line interface' and is a popular terminal emulator in the os & utilities category.
-There are more than 100 alternatives to Terminal for a variety of platforms, including Linux, Windows, Mac, BSD and Android apps.
+There are more than 100 alternatives to Terminal for a variety of platforms, including Linux, Mac, Windows, BSD and Android apps.
 The best Terminal alternative is PuTTY, which is both free and Open Source.
 Other great apps like Terminal are Ghostty, Tabby, Termux and iTerm2.

 Copy a direct link to this comment to your clipboard